sfletc/dsRNAmax/README.md

 ### dsRNA design for multiple target sequences

 An example command and command line output is shown for the western corn rootworm and southern corn rootworm vATPase-A transcripts using the ```-targets``` flag.
-Statistics for the output dsRNA include the number of sense-arm derived kmers perfectly matching each target sequence (maximum = dsRNA length - kmer length +1), the Smith-Waterman-Gotoh similarity of the sense arm to each target sequence, mean kmer GC content, and the percentage of kmers (in both orientations) with a 5'U, 5'A and 5'C.  The geometric mean of kmers matching to each target sequences along with the sense arm GC content is also shown.
+Statistics for the output dsRNA include the number of sense-arm derived kmers perfectly matching each target sequence (maximum = dsRNA length - kmer length +1), the Smith-Waterman-Gotoh similarity of the sense arm to each target sequence, mean kmer GC content, and the percentage of kmers (in both orientations) with a 5'U, 5'A and 5'C.  The geometric mean of kmers matching to each target sequences along with the sense arm GC content are also shown.

 Command:
 ```